 Business Profile

 Please describe your business offering.

-,

 (extend this box if you require additional space)

-,

-On/Off Consumption (a) Please describe the type of business you intend to operate in respect of on consumption. a) (b) Please describe the type of business you intend to operate in respect of off consumption & deliveries b)

-Clarification is required in relation to the content of your proposed Operating Plan (extend the boxes below if you require additional space)

-To what extent do you intend t o use any of the foll owing: Accommodation;

-Conference Facilities; Restaurant Fac ilities; Bar Me als:
+On/On Consumption (a) Please describe the type of business you intend to operate in respect of on consumption. a) (b) Please describe the type of business you intend to operate in respect of off consumption & deliveries b) Clarification is required in relation to the content of your proposed Operating Plan (extend the boxes below if you require additional space) To what extent do you intend to use Conference Facilities; Restaurant Facilities; E Bar Meals: Retirements; Other - If you intend to provide each: he nature and extent and likely frequency of odon.

-Social Eurotions design Detting 0.11 and the second sec

-Social Functions - V Veddings; Birth idays; Retire ments; Othe er - If you intend to provide

-for any of these func er - If you intend to provide ant and likely frequency of

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-for any of these func

-Entertainment - Recorded Music; Live Performances; Dance Facilities; Theatre; Films; Gaming;

-Indoor/outdoor sports; Televised Sport - If you intend to provide for any of these facilities please describe the nature and extent and likely frequency of each:

-Outdoor Drinking Facilities - If you intend to provide outdoor drinking facilities please describe where and what the facilities will be used for.
-You will also be required to provide a statement in the objectives section how you intend to prevent public nuisance from use of such facilities:

-Adult Entertainment - If you intend to provide any entertainment of a sexual nature please state the type and likely frequency if use.
+Entertainment - Recorded Music; Live Performances; Dance Facilities; Theatre; Films; Gaming; Indoor/outdoor sports; Televised Sport - If you intend to provide for any of these facilities please describe the nature and extent and likely frequency of each: Outdoor Drinking Facilities - If you intend to provide outdoor drinking facilities please describe where and what the facilities will be used for.
+You will also be required to provide a statement in the objectives section how you intend to prevent public nuisance from use of such facilities: Adult Entertainment - If you intend to provide any entertainment of a sexual nature please state the type and likely frequency if use.
 Adult entertainment is any form of sexual stimulation and includes adult humour or explicit language.
-The Board will also expect you to address the objective of preventing harm to children and young persons:

-Activities Outwith Licensed Core Hours - In your Operating Plan, directly below question 5(e), you should have given details of any activity that will be provided outwith core licensed hours.
+The Board will also expect you to address the objective of preventing harm to children and young persons: , 1 3 Activities Outwith Licensed Core Hours - In your Operating Plan, directly below question 5(e), you should have given details of any activity that will be provided outwith core licensed hours.
 If you wish you can expand on your explanation here:

 Any Other Activities - In your Operating Plan at 5(f), you should have given details of any other type of activity you are likely to cater for.
 It would be useful to give an indication of the extent and frequency of such events.
 It should be noted that any proposal to allow a BYOB event to take place on your licensed premises, this activity should be stated in the other activities part of the operating plan.
 Children and Young Persons - If you intend to provide access for children and young persons on the premises please provide details of what facilities you have on the premises in respect of different age groups.
 In addition, please state where and what type of baby changing facilities will be provided for children under five years.

-Licensing Objectives - Please provide details below of how you will ensure that the 5 Licensing Objectives are complied with.
-It may be helpful in answering this section if you refer to the East Lothian Council Licensing Board's 'Statement of Licensing Policy, which can be found at the following link or the Council website policy link

-(extend the boxes below if you require additional space)

-Preventing Crime and Disorder: Securing Public Safety:
+Licensing Objectives - Please provide details below of how you will ensure that the 5 Lice Objectives are complied with.
+It may be helpful in answering this section if you refer to the Lothian Council Licensing Board's 'Statement of Licensing Policy, which can be found a following link or the Council website .
+East (extend the boxes below if you require additional space) Preventing Crime and Disorder: Securing Public Safety: